brentvatne/flix/README.markdown

 The intended target device is my testing device: **Nexus 5 on Android Lollipop**, but it works fine on most new phones I believe.

+## Are you an iOS developer?

+I don't have an iOS developer account so I can't push this to the Apple Store, I would be great if someone could take charge of doing this and ensuring it meets the Apple guidelines.
+Any volunteers? brentvatne@gmail.com

 ## Contribute

 The project is quite easy to set up thanks to Ionic's CLI.